kezizhou/phpInstall/README.md

 # phpInstall
-Cookbook to install PHP7 and start web server
+Cookbook to install PHP7 and start Apache web server